teamsoundlabs/Nexus/README.md

 >[!WARNING]
-> Nexus has been archived as of `2/11/2024` due to Guilded.py going in-active, while the code will still work for the foreseeable future, we cannot guarantee that it'll be stable.
+> Nexus has been archived as of `2/11/2024` due to Guilded.py going inactive, while the code will still work for the foreseeable future, we cannot guarantee that it'll be stable.
+Thank you to everyone who used and supported our project and goal!

 # `🌌` Nexus
 <p>